pashmaklang/pashmak/README.md

 ### free variables
-when you seta variable, that var is in memory. you can delete that var with `free` command:
+when you set a variable, that var is in memory. you can delete that var with `free` command:

 ```bash
 set %somevar;